MehdiMamas/Scripts-Skua/CUSTOM_CHANGES.md

 1. `CoreBots.cs` - Added cutscene skip fix

+### Custom Scripts (✅ Safe, unique to this fork)

+1. `Good/BLoD/BrightAuraFarm.cs` - New custom script
+2. `scripts.json` - Modified to include custom script with fork URL

+### Configuration Files (⚠️ Important for fork maintenance)

+1. `SkuaScriptsGenerator/Factories/Writers/SkuaScriptsJsonWriter.cs` - Changed base URL
+   - **Line 11:** Changed from `BrenoHenrike/Scripts` to `MehdiMamas/Scripts-Skua`
+   - **Why:** Ensures all scripts.json entries use the fork URL when regenerated
+   - **Impact:** When regenerating scripts.json, all URLs automatically point to this fork

 ### Documentation Files (✅ Safe, no upstream equivalent)

 1. `AGENT.md` - New file